 Setting Movement Goals with your Therapist

 Every client works with their physical therapist to set individualized movement goals.
-Physical therapists can help you optimize your exercise routine based on the latest research, re-learn challenging tasks or stay safe and independent in the home.
+Physical therapists can help you build your exercise routine based on the latest research, re-learn challenging tasks or staying safe and independent in the home.
 Some of the most common movement goals for people with Parkinson’s include:

 - Learning about exercises